2wenty2wo/2wenty2wo.github.io/README.md

 Any other static server (for example, `npx serve` or a local web server extension) will also work.

+## Sharing Labels

+Use the **Share** button next to Download and Print to generate a link that captures the current label configuration.
+The helper serializes every relevant state value—including hardware selections, measurements, toggles, QR content, and custom imagery—into a compact base64 payload stored in the `label` query parameter.

+When supported, the app invokes the Web Share API so the link can be sent via native share sheets on mobile and desktop.
+Browsers without Web Share support fall back to copying the link to the clipboard and display a confirmation message.
+Opening a shared URL pre-populates the form and preview so the label is ready to review, print, or export without additional input.

 ## Development Workflow and Version Control Safeguards